The Ultimate Guide to Extended Car Warranties

 New cars include manufacturer warranties, but you can also purchase a longer or more extensive warranty.
 The vehicle service contract, or extended warranty, can help cover the cost of repairs after the initial warranty period wears off.

 Sometimes the extended warranty may overlap with the manufacturer’s warranty, but it typically begins after the manufacturer’s warranty expires.
+There could be some slight differences in when warranty coverage actually starts.

 Learn more about the different types of car warranties >>